ghkhashayar/docs/docs/widgets.md

 `param: string|null $type`: Search type based on [searchTypes](#searchtypes). if was null then it's a global search not advanced search.

-`param: mixed $search`: search parameters based on widgets of search type.
+`param: mixed $search`: search parameters based on widgets or search type.

 Customize search queries based on [SearchTypes](#searchtypes).